 No grazing was available on the cliff edge for the lamb, while she was surrounded by nesting shag birds who would peck her every time she moved.

-The sheep was safely caught by RSPCA officers, … Continue reading…
+The young sheep was in urgent need of help … Continue reading…